egegunes/ege.dev/content/post/building-a-kernel-module.md

 draft: false
 ---

-Last night a friend of mine asked help for her homework on operating systems.
+Last night a friend of mine asked for help for her homework on operating systems.
 It's about building a simple Linux kernel module and linked list operations.
 I hadn't worked on a kernel module before but somehow knew the basics are simple to grasp.
 This is the transcript of my experience.

 ## The basics

-Kernel modules have to entrypoints: `init` and `exit`.
+Kernel modules have two entrypoints: `init` and `exit`.
 The `init` function runs when you run `insmod <module>` and `exit` function runs when you run `rmmod
 <module>`.